davidgyoung/davidgyoung.github.io/_posts/2018-07-13-capturing-the-mobile-phone-number.md

 be used anymore.

 Like it or not, this blocks legitimate uses of phone number capture.
-A common workaround is to ask the user to type in their phone number, something that is tedious, error-prone, and subject to users providing intentionally providing false numbers.
+A common workaround is to ask the user to type in their phone number, something that is tedious, error-prone, and subject to users intentionally providing false numbers.
 WhatsApp, for example, requires you to type in your phone number, then go through a process to verify the phone number by having their servers send you a SMS code that you are later required to enter to complete your registration.